resgateio/resgate/README.md

 ## Hello world example

 A simple example of a service exposing a single resource, `exampleService.myModel`, and client application that accesses the resource.
-For more in depth information, see the [RES protocol documentation](https://github.com/jirenius/resgate/blob/master/resprotocol.md).
+For more in depth information on how to write services, see the [RES-Service protocol documentation](https://github.com/jirenius/resgate/blob/master/resprotocol.md).
+For a more extensive example, see the [Resgate Test App](https://github.com/jirenius/resgate-test-app).

 ### Service (Node.js)